 The University of Houston's Compressed Video Network (UH-CVN) is a dynamic and critical infrastructure necessary for providing distance education via interactive video.
-While we may dream of the day when we enjoy a system that is transparent and "runs itself," we must live and operate one that is not transparent and does not operate without human intervention.
+While we may dream of the day when we can enjoy a system that is transparent and "runs itself," in the meantime we must live with and operate one that is not transparent and does not operate without human intervention.
 A set of agreed upon standards and support guidelines are necessary for the successful operation of the network.
 The following document outlines those mutually agreed upon guidelines.

 1.1 Definition of Terms

 Local Support Provider.
 The staff person holding this position is trained and available at the class site during an entire class for which he or she assumes responsibility.
 Each video class site assumes responsibility for providing this function as well as any necessary staff to fulfill it.

 Backbone Support Provider.
 At all times when video classes are scheduled, the backbone support provider is available to assist in the connection, disconnection, or correction of problems during transmission.
 UH Information Technology assumes responsibility for providing this function as well as any necessary staff to fulfill it.